Ivette Cordovez

-Ivette María Cordovez Usuga (born June 24, 1979) is a Panamanian news presenter, actress, model, and former winner of Señorita Panamá.
-She was born in Panama City, Panama.
+Ivette María Cordovez Usuga (born June 24, 1979) is a Panamanian actress, TV host, model and beauty pageant titleholder who was the winner of Señorita Panamá 2001.
 She started her acting career after participating in beauty pageants.

 Pageant career

 Cordovez competed in the national beauty pageant Señorita Panamá 2000, on Thursday September 1, 2000 and obtained the title of Señorita Panamá Universo.